sjohann81/ucx-os/README.md

 ### Stack allocation

-Memory used for stack inside a task function is allocated from a global stack and divided in two parts.
-The first part is generally used for task data structures and local task variables, and it is allocated during the first execution of a task.
-The second part, also known as *guard space*, is allocated after task initialization (after a call to ucx_task_init()).
-The size of this region is specified when a task is added so it can't be changed.
-During execution, the guard space will be used for dynamic stack allocation during function calls, temporary variables and also to keep processor state during interrupts.
+Memory used for stack inside a task function is allocated from the heap.
+The *heap* is a region of memory that is managed by a memory allocator, which is used by both the kernel and applications.
+Data stored in the task stack is consisted by local task variables and data structures.
+The size of the stack is configurable per a task basis and is specified when a task is added to the system.
+During execution, the stack space will be used for dynamic allocation during function calls, temporary variables and also to keep processor state during interrupts.

-Each architecture HAL defines a default value for the guard space in a macro (DEFAULT_GUARD_SIZE).
-Memory constrained architectures, such as the ATMEGA328p have a very limited default guard space of 256 bytes, but other architectures have more (2kB for example).
-Different tasks may have different guard space sizes.
-It is up to the user to specify such value according to the application needs.
+Each architecture HAL defines a default value for the stack space in a macro (DEFAULT_STACK_SIZE).
+Memory constrained architectures, such as the ATMEGA328p have a very limited default stack space of 256 bytes, but other architectures have more (2kB for example).
+Different tasks may have different stack space sizes, and it is up to the user to specify such value according to the application needs.

 ### Task synchronization (pipes, semaphores)